capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 For this layer, we will create one rule for each Boston Subway Line (Blue, Green, Orange, Red, Silver).
 The "MBTA Subway" layer has an attribute, named "LINE", which is set to "BLUE", "GREEN", "ORANGE", "RED", "SILVER", and that can therefore be used for this purpose.

-Select the first rule (named "Untitled 1"), and press the "Edit" button under it.
+Select the default rule (named "Blue Line" in the figure), and press the "Edit" button under it.

 <img src="images/0017_style_editor.png" alt="Style Editor" />